 PERFUME: A SENSORY JOURNEY THROUGH CONTEMPORARY SCENT at SOMERSET HOUSE

 Finally, I confess that I haven’t been to Perfume yet.
 I have tickets booked to go in late July with girlfriends.
 Everything that I have heard about this interactive, multi-sensory journey through modern perfumes makes me want to visit.
 Counting the days.
 Watch this space for my review!

-These are my current favourite London exhibitions, what are yours?
+These are my Top Ten London exhibitions Summer 2017, what are yours?